faithruth/kanzu-support-desk/readme.txt

 The short answer?
 No.
 The long answer?
 No, you cannot unfortunately

-= What about foo bar? =
+= Does KSD support email piping? =

-Answer to foo bar dilemma.
+With an optional add-on, yes it does.

 == Screenshots ==